Ahm15275097/Glossary/README.md

 3. Choosing a software lifecycle methodology to follow
 4. The design process can take place next
    - An algorithm would be created
-   - Some research can be done
+   - Research of the application can be done

+        Who the target audience are?

+        Looking at existing solutions and see what improvements can be made

    - Brainstorm solutions to meet requirements

         The team can look at the aesthetics of the application